excode/node_pg_acid/README.md

 "# node_postgre_acid"

-Please  update the  server/db.js file
+*Please  update the  server/db.js file  *

-Create the database table using the database.sql file
+Create the database table using the  server/database.sql file